Fracking (Measurement and Regulation of Impacts) (Air, Water and Greenhouse Gas Emissions) Bill

 Description

-The bill requires the Secretary of State to implement regulations within specified timeframes addressing several key areas:
+The bill directs the Secretary of State to implement several key measures within specified timeframes.

 Water Contamination

-Mandatory testing of groundwater and local water supplies before and during fracking operations; regular Environment Agency inspections; mechanisms for handling resident complaints; and long-term groundwater flow modelling to predict pollutant dispersal.
+Mandatory testing for toxins in groundwater and local water supplies is required before and during fracking operations.
+Regular Environment Agency inspections of fracking sites are also mandated, along with systems for handling complaints from local residents and long-term groundwater flow modelling.

 Methane Emissions

-The Environment Agency is tasked with establishing a system to monitor fugitive methane emissions from fracking sites using both ground-based and satellite technology.
-The bill also sets limits on allowable methane losses and prohibits venting and flaring of wells.
+The Environment Agency must monitor fugitive methane emissions from fracking sites, using both ground-based and satellite measurement.
+The bill also sets limits on permissible methane emissions and prohibits venting and flaring of wells.

-An independent review will assess the impact of fracking sites on local communities, considering increased traffic, loss of amenities, and the physical and mental health of residents.
+An independent review must assess the impact of fracking sites on local communities (increased traffic, loss of amenities) and the health of nearby residents.

 Fiscal Strategy

-An independent review will assess the current and potential contribution of the government's fiscal strategy regarding unconventional gas extraction to climate change and air quality standards.
+An independent review is required to assess the current and potential contribution of the government's fiscal strategy for unconventional gas extraction to climate change and air quality standards.

 Government Spending

 The bill doesn't specify exact figures for increased government spending.
-However, it will necessitate funding for the Environment Agency's enhanced monitoring activities, independent reviews, and the enforcement of new regulations.
-The overall cost is likely to be significant but remains undefined.
+However, it will necessitate funding for increased regulatory oversight, environmental monitoring, and independent reviews, likely resulting in additional costs for the UK government.
+The precise amount is subject to further budgetary allocation.

 Groups Affected

-• Shale gas operators: Will face increased regulatory burdens, including mandatory testing, monitoring, and financial bonds.
+- Shale gas operators: Will face increased regulatory burdens, costs associated with monitoring and compliance, and the requirement to provide a financial bond.

-• Environment Agency: Will have increased responsibilities for monitoring and enforcement.
+- Environment Agency: Will have significantly increased responsibilities for monitoring and regulation.

 Powered by nyModel